 After lunch you wander through the ficus root-engulfed temple of Ta Phrom. built to house the divine image of the Queen Mother, then visit Ta Keo. where five towers rest atop a five-tiered temple, Srah Srang. a ritual bath large enough for a thousand women, and the Eastern Mebon. which was once an island in a man-made lake larger than all of ancient Rome.

 Day Two: Way Off the Tourist Trail & a Floating City

 Today we begin to leave the most-visited tourist sites behind us, beginning with a visit to Banteay Kdei.
-This is an intimate and seductive temple dedicated devotees of apsara dancing, and still an active place of worship for local people.
-The naga-ringed entry porch is largely complete, as is the hall of dancers, with pillars graced with exquisitely stylized performers striking magical poses.
+This is an intimate and seductive temple dedicated devotees of apsara dancing. and still an active place of worship for local people.

 Diminutive Neak Pean was the Trevi Fountain if its day.
 Within the temple stands a large square pool with a central island of entwined nagas that once supported long-disappeared statues.
 Water flowed from the island into the pool, then into smaller pools in pavilions on each of the four sides of the main pool.
 It does not take much to imagine how spectacular this place probably was.

 After lunch you take a break from toppled stones to enjoy an interesting trip to nearby Tonle Sap. the giant body of water that connects Siem Reap with the Mekong Delta.
 Board a small boat to see what life is like in the floating villages on this vast inland sea.
 Later you relax in a floating restaurant, where you can snack on a platter of shrimp and a frosty Angkor beer, if you like.
 You can read more here.